 She was only three, but she knew how to share.
 Almost as soon as she held it, she gave it away.
 Without fear.
 Without loss.

-She stayed bright, while the rest of us returned to shadows.
+She stayed bright, while the rest of us turned to shadows.

 You can see my section as part of the beautiful Filmpoem Amerika (The Man Who Disappeared):